 Education and Training Requirements

 Most senior project manager positions require a bachelor’s degree at minimum.
-Many employers look for industry experience, as well.
-Some show preference to candidates with advanced education, including master’s degrees.
+Many employers look for industry experience, as well as having the PMP® certification.

 Employers can be confident that professionals who have earned an MBA are able to: